basecamp/cognition/README.md

 ## Creating a Plugin
 Creating plugins is easy.
-Subclass `Cognition::Plugins::Base` and setup your matches and logic that should be run:
+Subclass `Cognition::Plugins::Base` and setup your matches and logic that should be run.
+Your methods will be passed the `msg` object and any `metadata` you've passed to the bot's `process` method.
+Here's an example plugin:
 ```ruby
 class Hello < Cognition::Plugins::Base
   # Simple string based matcher.
 Must match *EXACTLY*